-Yes, in many cases, our students will face a standardized test at the end of their time with us, and yes, the results of those tests do (or should) matter – to them and to us.
+Yes, in many cases, our gifted and talented students will face a standardized test at the end of their time with us, and yes, the results of those tests do (or should) matter – to them and to us.
 But if we think about what we want our students to gain from our course, the answer will (or should) include knowledge, skills, and understandings that are deeper and more meaningful than those that can be captured on a bubble sheet.

 A research collaboration between Duke TIP and researchers from Vanderbilt University helps us broaden our field of vision even further and demonstrates what those deeper knowledge, skills, and understandings might look like in our students’ futures.
 This study found that students with “extraordinary academic promise… went on to achieve extraordinary educational, occupational, and creative accomplishments in adulthood.”
 These individuals are now business executives and educational leaders.
 They have published in prestigious journals and earned U.S. patents and doctoral degrees at higher rates than the general population.
 They are accomplished professionals who are transforming their communities and the world.
 Isn’t equipping and inspiring students for that type of future the finish line?